ray-project/ray/doc/source/tune.rst

     :scale: 30%
     :align: center

 Tune is a scalable framework for hyperparameter search with a focus on deep learning and deep reinforcement learning.

 You can find the code for Tune `here on GitHub <https://github.com/ray-project/ray/tree/master/python/ray/tune>`__.

-Take a look at `the User Guide <tune-usage.html>`__ for a comprehensive overview on how to use Tune's features.

 Features
 --------

-*  Ease of use: go from running one experiment on a single machine to running on a large distributed cluster without changing your code.

-*  Mix and match search execution (Trial Schedulers) and search algorithms to accelerate your training - such as using Model-Based Optimization (HyperOpt) with HyperBand.

-*  Integration with visualization tools such as `TensorBoard <https://www.tensorflow.org/get_started/summaries_and_tensorboard>`__, `rllab's VisKit <https://media.readthedocs.org/pdf/rllab/latest/rllab.pdf>`__, and a `parallel coordinates visualization <https://en.wikipedia.org/wiki/Parallel_coordinates>`__.

-*  Flexible trial variant generation, including grid search, random search, and conditional parameter distributions.

-*  Resource-aware scheduling, including support for concurrent runs of algorithms that may themselves be parallel and distributed and support for trials with varying GPU requirements.
+*  Supports any deep learning framework, including PyTorch, Tensorflow, and Keras.

-*  Scalable hyperparameter optimization and model search techniques such as:
+*  Choose among scalable hyperparameter and model search techniques such as:

    -  `Population Based Training (PBT) <tune-schedulers.html#population-based-training-pbt>`__